-Shuttle buses run between Mihara Station and Buttsu-ji Temple (¥620 one way), also calling at Hongo Station.
+Shuttle buses run between Mihara Station and Buttsu-ji Temple (Adult ¥630, Child ¥320 one way).

-(Times in bold are seasonal extra autumn leaf viewing buses running November 11-November 23.
-More details in Japanese on the Geiyo Bus website)
+(Times in bold are seasonal extra autumn leaf viewing buses running November 9-November 24.
+More details in English on the Geiyo Bus website)

 Check out more amazing shots of Buttsu-ji in autumn on Kamoda’s Flickr stream here.